pocorall/scm-notifier/README.md

 If you want to use Git only, let the configuration for path to Subversion and TortoiseSVN left blank.

 ### Build requirements
-* Microsoft Visual Studio 2010, C#
+* Microsoft Visual Studio 2010 or above, C#

 ### Configuration